osmontrouge/osm2opendata/README.md

 OSM2OpenData
 ============

-When your city hall does not provide opendata, just do it yourself…
+When your city hall does not provide opendata, just do it yourself!

 ## Requirements